skriptum/inequality/README.md

 1. Open inequality.Rproj in RStudio.
 2. Run renv::restore() to install the required packages.
+3. Download the full dataset in csv format from the ECB website ([here](https://data-api.ecb.europa.eu/service/data/DWA?format=csvdata))
-3. Execute scripts in src/ in order:
+4. Execute scripts in src/ in order:

      - 01_preparation/

      - 02_analysis/

      - 03_reporting/

 ## Dependencies

 Managed via renv.
 See renv.lock for exact package versions.

-## Notes

-File naming and folder structures follow reproducible research practices.
-Outputs are not version-controlled; regenerate using the scripts if needed.